mtshrmn/horrible-downloader/README.md

-  -o OUTPUT, --output OUTPUT                 directory to which it will download the files -e EPISODES, --episodes EPISODES           manually specify episodes to download -r RESOLUTION, --resolution RESOLUTION     specify resolution quality, defaults to config file
+  -o OUTPUT, --output OUTPUT                 directory to which it will download the files -e EPISODES, --episodes EPISODES           manually specify episodes to download -r RESOLUTION, --resolution RESOLUTION     specify resolution quality, defaults to config file --subscribe SHOW [-e EPISODE]              add a show to the config file.

 ```
 ##### Episodes & Resolution Formating: